tektechnologies/Instructor-Prep/201/class_5.md

 }

 function liveCo() {
-    var liveCo = prompt('Did I live in Colorado for five months?\n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
+    let liveCo = prompt('Did I live in Colorado for five months?\n\nAnswer wisely and make sure your answer is in the format of yes or no or y or n');
     // // console.log(liveCo);

     if (liveCo === 'n' || liveCo === 'no') {